 This is one of those recipes that is so easy, insanely good for you but looks elegant; it rocks!
 It’s also one of the first recipes I ever wrote.
 Today I’ve updated it a bit and wanted to remind you of how great it is!

 Simple and clean, this recipe really highlights the great flavour of asparagus.

 1 tbsp Extra Virgin Olive Oil

 Fresh ground black pepper (several turns of the pepper mill; about 1/4 tsp)

-– Place in the oven when it reaches 425; roast for about 15 to 18 minutes.
+Place the baking sheet in the oven when it reaches 425 and roast for about 18 minutes.